toknapp/google4s/gkms/README.md

 # google4s-gkms

-This project aims to provide an easy access to [Google Cloud Key Management Service](https://cloud.google.com/kms/) services.
+This project aims to provide easy access to [Google Cloud Key Management Service](https://cloud.google.com/kms/) services.
 It is a wrapper of the official [google cloud storage java library](https://github.com/googleapis/google-cloud-java/tree/master/google-cloud-clients/google-cloud-kms) abstracting over the tedious omniversal builder pattern and the ability to use arbitrary context for effect handling and concurrency.